Strong Determinism: A Realistic Example

 \subsection{Worry: Too Easy?}

 At this point, one might naturally wonder: exactly what has been achieved?
 It seems too easy, so there must be something wrong.
 Strong determinism is obtained by replacing a set of choices (initial conditions) with exactly one choice.
 If that is all, can't we do it much more easily in the Everettian Mentaculus, by just stipulating a particular initial microstate $\Psi_0$, thereby fixing the entire history of the multiverse?
 More generally, for any deterministic theory, can't we just stipulate exactly what the initial microstate has to be and obtain a strongly deterministic theory?
-Does that mean every deterministic theory is (or at least can be) strongly deterministic?\footnote{There are two other worries worth mentioning at this point: (1) what if we take the probability distribution on the classical phase space as fundamental and make classical mechanics strongly deterministic?
-(2) what about the arbitrariness in setting the boundary of the initial Past-Hypothesis subspace?
-Due to space constraint I do not discuss them here, but see \cite{chen2018valia, chen2018NV}. }
+Does that mean every deterministic theory is (or at least can be) strongly deterministic?

 Thinking through these worries can help us appreciate what has been achieved.
 What sets the Everettian Wentaculus apart is the simplicity of its fundamental laws.
-It is a surprising and important discovery that our empirical experiences can be adequately described by a strongly deterministic and \textit{simple} theory.
+It is a surprising discovery that our empirical experiences can be adequately described by a strongly deterministic and \textit{simple} theory, a result that would be new to many philosophers of science.

 I already discussed an example of a strongly deterministic classical mechanics at the end of \S2.
-The reply was that the additional postulate (\ref{micro}) would be too complicated to be a good candidate for a fundamental law.
-For the standard Everettian quantum mechanics and the Everettian Mentaculus, the reply is the same.
+The diagnosis was that the additional postulate (\ref{micro}) would be too complicated to be a good candidate for a fundamental law.
+For the standard Everettian quantum mechanics and the Everettian Mentaculus, the diagnosis is the same.
 We can consider an additional postulate that specifies the exact wave function $\Psi_0$ at $t_0$.
 Such a postulate will in general be as complicated as (if not more complicated than) its counterpart in the classical universe.
 The theory will no longer be an attractive one with simple axioms (expressing either the best summary or the minimal primitivist laws that govern the quantum world).

-It is highly non-trivial to find a strongly deterministic and \textit{simple} theory.
-Before the Wentaculus, as far as I know, no one has considered a simple boundary-condition law that pins down a unique microstate.\footnote{The No-Boundary proposal of \cite{hartle1983wave} pins down a unique wave function of the universe.
-However, it is unclear to me whether they intend it to be a simple law or merely a characterization of the (nomologically contingent and complicated) wave function of the universe.} The Past Hypothesis of the Mentaculus theory is a simple boundary-condition law but is compatible with infinitely many microstates.